odisfm/zcx-core/docs/content/command-reference.md

     pressed: "my track" / SEL
 ```

-Because of the quotes around `my track`, yaml interprets `my track`, as the value for `pressed`, and then freaks out when it sees the rest of the action list (` / SEL`).
+Because of the quotes around `my track`, yaml interprets `my track` as the value for `pressed`, and then freaks out when it sees the rest of the action list (` / SEL`).
 There are two ways to deal with this.

 ##### block scalar syntax
 ```yaml